DNA Molecule

 Unique Results

-16 John R. Cheek (c.1818) of AL and TX A descendant of John Randolph CHEEK (c.1818-c.1860's) through his youngest son(?)
-John Robert CHEEK (1864-1929).
-Note this participant does not match Participant #15 who is also a descendant of John Randolph Cheek through a different son.
-Explanation: John Robert Cheek would have been born when his mother was in her late 40's.
-Therefore, he may have actually been a grandson (born out of wedlock) who was raised as a son.
-Another classic "non-paternity event."
+16 John R. Cheek (c.1818) of AL and TX John Cheek, Sr.> Richard Cheek, Sr., of Beaufort Co., NC> John Cheek (c.1720's) of Anson Co., NC>?> John Randolph Cheek (1818)> John Robert Cheek (1864) of Somervell Co., TX.
+Comment: this participant does not match Participant #15 who is also a descendant of John Randolph Cheek.
+However, census records indicate that John Robert Cheek would have been born when his mother was in her late 40's.
+He may have been an illegitimate grandson raised as a son: a classic "non-paternity event."

 Top